We are live on DevHunt: tool of the week contest

 </script>

-<slot />
+<br />

 How to handle 401 in child pages

-The +layout.svelte takes care of token validation when we first enter the protected route and also whenever there is any change in token value.
+The +layout.ts takes care of token validation when we first enter the protected route or refresh the page.

-However we also need to handle the scenarios when the API request inside of any of those routes gives back HTTP 401 in response.
+However we also need to handle the scenarios when the API request inside any of those routes gives back HTTP 401 in response.

 HTTP 401 is used as status code for Unauthorized access.